NicodemusGurion/nicodemusgurion.github.io/islam/01-allah.md

 # Allah's religion

-## Allah takes the Sahara and is therefore a muslim
+## Allah takes the Shahada and is therefore a muslim

 Muslims need to take the Shahada, meaning they testify that there is no God but Allah, and that Muhammad is his prophet.